 Yes, Twitch has declared a battle against bots by consistently removing them from the system.

-It conducted a massive crackdown last year to curb artificial engagement.
+It conducted a massive crackdown in 2021 to curb artificial engagement.
 It won’t be surprising if another is on the horizon.

 A proactive approach from streamers is also needed to prevent the pervasive spread of fake accounts.
 You can help by reporting what you believe as bots.